www.locriantica.it

 The Abduction of Persephon (other representation)

-PERSEPHON AND HADES ON THE THRONE
+PERSEPHONE AND HADES ON THE THRONE

 (Image source: G. Incorpora - Locri Antica e Gerace,